antonpetkoff/identifier-suggestion/README.md

 Fundamentals:

 - [ ] Write!
-  - [ ] Describe the dataset
+  - [x] Describe the dataset
     - [ ] Add some tables and plots of the data for better understanding
   - [ ] Describe the Seq2Seq architecture and training process
   - [ ] Describe the evaluation metrics this project has used
   - [ ] Summarize your research in the Literature Review section
   - [ ] Describe your best experiment
-    - [ ] Add tables with evaluation scores
-    - [ ] Attach images of attention weights
-    - [ ] Attach images of embeddings 2D plots

-- [ ] Increase Dataset to at least 1 million method samples for training
+- [ ] Increase Dataset to 1 million method samples for training
   - [x] Select a set of Java repositories
   - [x] Write scripts for downloading the source code repositories at specific hashes
   - [x] Fetch only the Java code from these repositories